m-junaidaslam/Grokking-Algorithms-Implementation/README.md

 Covered in chapter 10.
 This is a simple machine-learning algorithm.
 You can use KNN to build a recommendations system, an OCR engine, a system to predict stock values—anything that involves predicting a value (“We think Adit will rate this movie 4 stars”) or classifying an object (“That letter is a Q”).

+### Next steps

-### Next steps—Chapter 11 goes over 10 algorithms that would make good further reading
+Chapter 11 goes over 10 algorithms that would make good further reading